amandamartinsco/cronicas-de-terragaia/README.md

 Here you wake up in a world full of monsters, not sure who you are, and what happened there...

-Discover Terragaia and unhide its mysteries in this platform adventure game, totally originally made in a week for the game jam [It is certainly not another](https://itch.io/jam/certamente-no-outra-game-jam).
+Discover Terragaia and unhide its mysteries in this platform adventure game, totally originally made in a week for the [It is certainly not another game jam](https://itch.io/jam/certamente-no-outra-game-jam).

 ### Prerequisites